If you’ve ever wondered how the ACBL bridge administration world is put together, here’s an attempt to satisfy your curiosity.

 ACBL Board of Directors

 The ACBL BoD elects the ACBL President and is responsible, in general, for the activities of the ACBL to promote and maintain bridge.
 The ACBL BoD consists of one representative from each District.
-Each district also has a first alternate director and a second alternate director.
 These representatives are elected by the BoDs of the member Units of the District, for a three-year term.